build2-packaging/cpp-httplib/README.md

 # cpp-httplib

-a single header only ( for better or worse ) http library.
+a single header only ( for better or worse ) client and server http(s) library.

 problably gets you pwned.